djhati/documents/cassandra/installation.md

  `docker run --name cnode3 -d -e CASSANDRA_SEEDS="$(docker inspect --format='{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' cnode1)" cassandra:latest`

+ To check if the containers are up please use the  `docker ps` command.

 ## Running nodetool

+To check if the cluster is up and running cassandra have an utility called nodetool.
+Please execute the following command to check if the cluster is up and running.

 `docker exec -it cassandra-cluster-node1 nodetool status`

 `docker exec -it cassandra-cluster-node1 nodetool ring`

 ## Creating Multi Datacenter Cassandra Cluster

+If you want to create a multi DC Cassandra cluster you need to execute the next series of commands in your machine.

 ```bash
 docker run --name dcnode1 \
 -e CASSANDRA_CLUSTER_NAME=DHATI_CS_CLUSTER \